FEATURE: Kate Bush: The Deep Cuts: Leave It Open

 I have written about this…

 track a few times before.
 Usually when marking the anniversary of The Dreaming.
 Kate Bush’s fourth studio album was released in 1982.
 Although it reached number three in the U.K., EMI felt it was slightly underwhelming.
 Many still feel that this album is too inaccessible and weird.
 Too much experimentation and not enough quality.
 Deeper and more layered than anything she released previously, this was Kate Bush producing solo.
 Utilising the studio and technology like the Fairlight CMI.
 With various sonic inspirations blending together, this was a bold and brilliant new direction.
 An artist clearly growing in ambition and scope.
 Kate Bush was only twenty-four when The Dreaming came out.
 It seems even more remarkable when you hear the brilliance of the songs on the album.
 A song that was not released as a single and one I don’t think I have heard on the radio, Leave It Open is certainly a deep cut.
 I may retread some information I put into previous features.
 There is no doubting the fact that Leave It Open is a deep cut.
 A song that many people are unaware of.
 I will go into the track in a bit.
-First, and thanks to the Kate Bush Encyclopedia, we have examples of when Bush discussed one of her most intriguing, fascinating and compelling songs.
+First, and thanks to the Kate Bush Encyclopedia, we have examples of when Bush discussed one of her most intriguing, fascinating and compelling tracks.
 One whose range of sounds and contours is a real step above anything from her first three albums:

 Kate about ‘Leave It Open’